OpenOCL/openocl.github.io/_api/ocl_constraints_handler.md

 ---
 name: OclConstraintHandler
-description: The cost handler allows to add cost terms in a cost function definition.
+description: The constraint handler allows to add constraints to the optimal control problem definition.
 methods:
  - content: "Adds a constraint to the optimal control problem."
     name: "add"